 Cut the comfort food

 Winter is the best time for hearty meals and comfort food.
 There is nothing better than snuggling up on the couch with a blanket, a hot cup of tea and a big bowl of spaghetti bolognese.
-There is nothing better.
 However, it’s important to stay strong when it comes to doing the weekly groceries by avoiding buying an excessive amount of unhealthy items that’ll leave you worse for wear.
 Don’t be tempted by freshly baked cookies and other impulse buys.
-Make a budget for how much you feel you should spend per week and write a list of what you’ll need, then stick to it.
+Make a budget for how much you feel you should spend per week.
+Write a list of what you’ll need, then stick to it.
 Another great one of our money-saving tips is to cook bulk meals and freeze the leftovers.
 This is a great idea for when you’re a little low and cash and don’t want to do a big shop or if you’re just feeling a little lazy and don’t want to cook.
-Defrosting a home-cooked meal as far more economically than ordering take out.
+Defrosting a home-cooked meal is far more economical than ordering take-out.
 On top of that, you’ll be more healthy with less carb-filled treats, so why not also get fit on a budget too!

-This is one of the more obvious yet useful money-saving tips as blankets and layers will be your saving grace when trying to cut down the costs this winter.
+This is one of the more obvious yet useful money-saving tips.
+Blankets and layers will be your saving grace when trying to cut down the costs this winter.
 Instead of blasting the heater and sitting on the couch in shorts and a t-shirt, either turn the heater off or down and grab some blankets and cozy up.
 Add a hot tea and some soup, and you’ll be as snug as a bug in a rug.

 Have movie nights in at home